Verónica Echegui: Career

 Echegui's portrayal of a "gutsy, streetwise" convict seeking redemption in the prison drama My Prison Yard (2008) won her her first nomination for the Goya Award for Best Actress.

-The European Film Promotion Jury selected Echegui as one of ten up-and-coming European actors to be awarded the 2009 Shooting Stars Award.
-In 2009, she co-starred in the British comedy Bunny and the Bull as a lively Spanish waitress for her first international film work.
+The European Film Promotion Jury selected Echegui as one of ten up-and-coming European actors to receive the 2009 Shooting Stars Award.
+In 2009, she co-starred in the British comedy Bunny and the Bull as a lively Spanish waitress, her first international film appearance.

 In 2012, Craig Mathieson wrote in The Age: "In Roberto Perez Toledo's romantic drama Six Points about Emma she plays a confident blind woman, while for Manuel Martín Cuenca's sparsely atmospheric Half of Oscar she is a silent, recessive sibling circling her estranged brother, and in Icíar Bollaín's Kathmandu Lullaby she displays a forthright passion as a teacher trying to help abandoned children in Nepal."
 She also played a part in the Madrid-set spy thriller The Cold Light of Day (2012), which received negative feedback from critics and audiences alike.
 She portrayed a woman in a love triangle in the ensemble comedy Family United (2013), set against the backdrop of the 2010 FIFA World Cup final.

 In 2016, she co-starred as an aspiring novelist opposite to Gael García Bernal in the Mexican film You're Killing Me Susana, and along with David Verdaguer and Álex García in a love triangle in the romantic comedy Don't Blame the Karma for Being an Idiot, after prior cast choice Clara Lago withdrew from the project.
 Echegui was invited to membership in the AMPAS in 2018.